 Especially in the European intraday markets, the 96 simultaneously and continuously traded individual order books representing electricity produced and consumed within each of the day’s 96 quarter-hours provide very high dynamics and massive price volatility.
 Based on continuously updated weather forecasts, flexible producers are able to repeatedly sell expensively and buy back cheaply power to be generated in one and the same future quarter-hour slot.
 Each of these trading cycles secures additional margins even before any electricity is produced or consumed.
 Without electricity storage, traders are of course restricted to playing this attractive order book ping-pong separately within every single order book independently from the price fluctuations within the other 95 simultaneously traded products.
 Batteries, however, eliminate this restriction and provide crucial additional degrees of freedom: with battery storage, it’s not only possible to gain from the intraday volatility within each single product by itself, but to trade the full opportunities of continuous intraday cross-order-book volatility.
 This considerable added revenue potential results in the so-called extrinsic value of market-driven front-of-meter battery business cases.

 The immediately reacting frequency reseserve requires high power for only short periods of time.
-In contrast to comparable lithium-based systems, we are able to scale power and capacity independently from one another and thus adapt the battery system exactly to this short-term requirement.
-This keeps our costs lower and makes organic flow batteries the perfect technical solution for opening up these markets.
+In contrast to comparable lithium-based systems, we are able to scale power and capacity independently from one another and thus to adapt the battery system exactly to this short-term requirement.
+This keeps our costs lower and makes Organic Solid-Flow Batteries the perfect technical solution for opening up these markets.
 And by the end of a long cycle-lifetime, we just have to replenish the rather small volume of electrolyte instead of the whole battery.